agronetlabs/ATF-AI/CODE_OF_CONDUCT.md

 ---

 ### 4. Interoperability and Institutional Standardization
 All tokens issued under ATF-AI must comply with recognized standards (e.g., ERC‑8040).
-Projects are required to ensure cross-chain operability and alignment with institutional-grade identifiers (ISIN, LEI, etc.).
+Projects are required to ensure cross-chain operability and alignment with institutional-grade identifiers (ERC-8040>ETH>ETF).

 ---